therealtrex/GCP-GDIMacGyver/content/Lab1_gcpaddon/lab_1_gcp_ta.en.md

-# Lab 1: Ingesting GCP cloud logging data into Splunk using the Splunk Add-on for GCP (PULL) method.
+# Ingesting GCP cloud logging data into Splunk using the Splunk Add-on for GCP (PULL) method.
 Welcome to Lab 1.
 Let's get into it!

 >[!NOTE]
 >Usually this lab would have a two pre-requisites of the <a>[GCP add-on](https://splunkbase.splunk.com/app/3088)</a> installed on your Splunk intallation and a Splunk index to store all the data.
 To make things simpler we have already done this.
->Throughout this lab whenever you are prompted to enter a Splunk index please use <b>gcp_data</b>
+>Throughout this lab whenever you are prompted to select a Splunk index please use <b>gcp_data</b>

 ### Create a Pub/Sub Topic
 - From your Google Cloud Console. `Select The Top left hand handburger` followed by `VIEW ALL PRODUCTS`